isss111/docs/en/transcripts/scrf_identity_and_reputation_panel_transcript.md

 ## Learn More About SCRF

-The Smart Contract Research Forum (SCRF) is a grant-funded organization dedicated to advancing research while serving the web3 space.
+The Smart Contract Research Forum (SCRF) is a grants-funded organization dedicated to advancing research while serving the web3 space.
 [Learn](https://github.com/smartcontractresearchforum/docs) more about SCRF, and discover ways to [get involved](https://github.com/smartcontractresearchforum/docs/blob/main/en/content_connecting_with_scrf.md).